XiXinping/simplepir-rs/README.md

 ### `setup()`
 Takes the database as input and outputs a hint for the client and for the server.
-This is called by the **server**.
+This is called by the **server** separately and prior to the other functions.
 It's very computationally heavy, but massively speeds up the "online" portion of the protocol.

 ```rust
 let (server_hint, client_hint) = setup(&compressed_db, secret_dimension);